quixoticmonk/thoughts/PITCHME.md

 - Make it work and do what you need to do - report, screenshots and all the boring stuff.
 - Take another story, Add another script ( 2 scripts now..Yaay)
 - REFACTOR !!!
+  -- Reduce execution time
+  -- Run on a GRID , don't kill your VDI
+  -- Run as many tests as possible
+  -- Identify what cannot be automated
 ---
 ### What Helped